-7.5.1.1.
-To encourage and support the provision of a full range of housing options including ownership and rental housing, social housing, housing for seniors, supportive housing, emergency shelters for women and families, accessible housing that meets the needs of people with disabilities and other types of housing that meets the needs of Vaughan's diverse population.

-- 7.5.1.2.
-To work with York Region to develop an affordable housing implementation framework to achieve the affordable housing polices of this Plan by: - a. contributing to achieving the York Region target that 25% of all new housing units, Region-wide, be affordable; - requiring that a minimum of 35% of new residential units in the Vaughan Metropolitan Centre and along Regional Corridors, as identified in the York Region Official Plan, be affordable housing units; - c. requiring a housing strategy within all Secondary Plans, which will demonstrate how affordable housing targets will be met; and, - d. assisting with the provision of affordable housing, where appropriate. - 7.5.1.3.
+- 7.5.1.1.
+To encourage and support the provision of a full range of housing options including ownership and rental housing, social housing, housing for seniors, supportive housing, emergency shelters for women and families, accessible housing that meets the needs of people with disabilities and other types of housing that meets the needs of Vaughan's diverse population. - 7.5.1.2.
+To work with York Region in implementing its affordable housing polices as follows: to develop an affordable housing implementation framework to achieve the affordable housing polices of this Plan by: - a. requiring 25% of all new housing units in Vaughan be affordable and that a portion of these units should be accessible for people with disabilities contributing to achieving the York Region target that 25% of all new housing units, Region-wide, be affordable; - requiring that a minimum of 35% of new residential units in Key Development Areasthe Vaughan Metropolitan Centre and along Regional Corridors, as identified in the York Region Official Plan, be affordable housing units; - c. requiring a housing strategy within all Secondary Plans, which will demonstrate how affordable housing targets will be met; and - d. assisting with the provision of affordable housing, where appropriate. - 7.5.1.3.
 To require that all significant developments that include a residential component demonstrate their contribution to meeting the City's housing objectives through the preparation of a housing options statement.
-Housing options statements, prepared to the satisfaction of the City, will be required for all Block Plan, Plan of Subdivision, Official Plan Amendment and Zoning By-law Amendment applications, and describe the following: - a. the total distribution of housing types; - b. tenure types and distribution; - c. the range of unit sizes, both in terms of floor area and number of bedrooms; and, - d. special residential components, such as social or senior housing. - 7.5.1.4.
-To support and prioritize the following housing initiatives: - a. the development of housing appropriate for seniors, such as affordable ownership, and affordable rental, within existing and new communities; - b. the provision of family-sized housing units, which are appropriate for families with children, in Intensification Areas; - considering universal accessibility and accommodations for people with disabilities in the development of design guidelines and standards for new residential development; and, - d. allowing secondary suites where deemed appropriate by a City-initiated study.
+Housing options statements, prepared to the satisfaction of the City, will be required for all Block Plan, Plan of Subdivision, Official Plan Amendment and Zoning By-law Amendment applications, and describe the following: - a. the total distribution of housing types; - b. tenure types and distribution; - c. the range of unit sizes, both in terms of floor area and number of bedrooms; and, - d. special residential components, such as social or senior housing; and - e. affordability. - 7.5.1.4.
+To support and prioritize the following housing initiatives: - a. the development of housing appropriate for seniors, such as affordable ownership, and affordable rental, within existing and new communities; - b. the provision of family-sized housing units, which are appropriate for families with children, in Intensification Areas; - c. considering universal accessibility and accommodations for people with disabilities in the development of design guidelines and standards for new residential development; and - d. allowing secondary suites where deemed appropriate by a City-initiated study. - 7.5.1.5.

-- 7.5.1.5.
 That housing for vulnerable populations is protected by permitting emergency shelters for women and families and group homes for people with developmental disabilities in all land use designations where residential uses are permitted, subject to the policies in Chapter 9 of this Plan. - 7.5.1.6.
-To protect existing rental housing consisting of greater than 6 rental units from both demolition and conversion to condominium ownership or non-residential use by prohibiting such demolitions or conversions that would result in a rental vacancy rate of less than 3%.
+To protect existing rental housing consisting of greater than 6 rental units from both demolition and conversion to condominium ownership or non-residential use by prohibiting such demolitions or conversions that would result in a rental vacancy rate of less than 3% City-wide. - 7.5.1.7.
+To work with York Region to develop a housing needs study and an affordable housing implementation framework to achieve the affordable housing needs policies of this Plan.